COLLECTION DEVELOPMENT POLICY

 - Patron requests

-- Subject bibliographies prepared by various qualified individuals or institutions
+- Subject bibliographies prepared by various qualified individuals

 - Newspapers, radio, television, or other media publicity